jenirainerpdx/deutschHaus/README.md

 ## To run locally:
 1. Take the files found in src/main/resources and put them in a local directory:  `/tmp/wohnungData` is what is specified in the code.
+2. Not all of the files are included.
+One file, for apartment rental data, was too large.
+This file can be downloaded from https://www.kaggle.com/corrieaar/apartment-rental-offers-in-germany and transformed into a parquet file by reading it in jupyter or zeppelin and writing to parquet.
 2.  `sbt` to invoke the sbt shell.
-3.  run - this will default to the dataframe version.
+3.  `run` - this will default to the dataframe version.
     a.
 If you try `run -a rdd` this will switch to the RDD version.